Once in a Blue Moon

 This is my second favorite of her more serious books.
 Despite the painful and controversial subject matter and the tragic fate of Emerson, it seemed to have a more positive tone than some of the preceding novels, particularly Now that you Mention it.
 Yes, there was humor in the form of witty and irreverent comments and one or two slapstick episodes.
 But mostly this book was about triumph, hope, and happy, almost fairytale happy, endings.
 Also important, to me, is that the good people are rewarded and the bad people are punished.
 Except for Emerson.

 The descent and final fate of Emerson is very sad.
 Very sad.
 But it did not cast a pall over the whole book because we already know her fate at the beginning of the book.
 Her story is told in first person entries in her diary, and is a fairly small percentage of the whole story.
 Her thoughts and entries were poignant and eye-opening.
 Because we know what happens, we are spared the suspense and disappointed hopes that she might have her own happy ending.
-Emerson is rich and I questioned throughout the narrative why doesn’t she get the best therapy money can buy and surgery?
+Emerson is rich and I questioned throughout the narrative why doesn’t she get the best therapy money could buy and surgery?
 That question was not answered by the end, to my satisfaction.

 There has been a small percentage of people who have deemed this book toxic to those struggling with weight.
 I have been quick to defend my favorite contemporary author on numerous venues.
 But now that I have read the book, I can more easily understand why those who identify with the Emerson character would find it painful.
 I still feel that “Toxic” is a hateful word that should not be used to describe this book.
 It is not sugar-coated and is unflinching.
 It says out loud what many people think.
 The quotes used to bash this book are taken out of context, however.
 Kristan has taken on a difficult sensitive topic.
 She deserves a medal for bravery.
 The Entertainment Weekly review compared it to “willingly wading into a nest of vipers.”
 That’s a little overstated, but unfortunately, there is some truth to the comparison.
 It made me chuckle a bit while wincing.
 Did she please everyone?
 No. I consider the passionate negative reaction by some to be a sort of a compliment.
 Perhaps the topic should be ignored?
 Her message is body positivity without leaving truth and pain by the wayside.
 Those who are Reality show fat rarely have happy endings.
 Truth.